-Working with Sea GlassComments Off
+Working with Sea GlassComments Off on Working with Sea Glass

 With alluring shades of green and blue, sea glass creations makes an attractive addition to crafters that sell jewelry on Etsy.
 Sea glass is formed when it comes in contact with waves, water, and sand, which smooth out the shards (and often creates a frosted appearance).
 This type of glass is found on beaches, along oceans, in rivers, and collecting at the bottom of large lakes.
 Many crafters collect the glass to incorporate into their projects, especially when making jewelry.